https://hgic.clemson.edu/

 Consider handling soft drink sales this way:

-• If soft drinks are sold at school, price the healthy beverage options less than the sodas.
+• If soft drinks are sold at school, set the price of healthy beverage options less than the sodas.

 • Consider banning soft drinks from elementary and middle schools.